Future EU Chief Pledges Tough Action on China

 Other cooperating companies are subject to a duty of 20.7 percent.
 Tesla was assigned a duty of 7.8 percent after a validated request for a personal evaluation.
 Companies that are not cooperating will face a 35.3 percent duty.

-The decision aligns the EU with those of the United States and Canada, as U.S. President Joe Biden in May imposed a 100 percent tariff on EVs shipped from China, quadrupling the previous 25 percent tariffs, while Canada also adopted a similar measure.
+The decision aligns the EU with the United States and Canada, as President Joe Biden in May imposed a 100 percent tariff on EVs shipped from China, quadrupling the previous 25 percent tariff, while Canada also adopted a similar measure.

 In response to the EU’s move, China’s communist regime denied the accusations and called the tariffs “trade protectionism.”

-“[Raising tariffs] will only shake and hinder the confidence and determination of Chinese companies in investment and cooperation in Europe,” China’s Ministry of Commerce said.
+“[Raising tariffs] will only shake and hinder the confidence and determination of Chinese companies in investment and cooperation in Europe,” China’s ministry of commerce stated.
 “China will take all measures to firmly protect the interests of Chinese enterprises.”

-It has filed a complaint with the world’s largest trade organization against the EU’s tariff increase on electric vehicles.
+The ministry has filed a complaint with the world’s largest trade organization opposing the EU’s tariff increase on electric vehicles.

 The commission negotiators are continuing discussions with their Chinese counterparts regarding minimum price commitments for imported cars.